 The city has listed some specific requirements in the RFP, including terms for sale or lease, labor agreements, and remediating suspected environmental contamination on the property.
-It has also made clear that it will prioritize bids the provide at least 150 units of affordable housing on-site.
+It has also made clear that it will prioritize bids that provide at least 150 units of affordable housing on-site.
 According to the city’s site evaluation, the property could sell for between $500 and $900 per square foot.
 At 96,000 square feet, it could go for between $48 and $86 million.
 However, the city also says in the RFP that it would prefer to sign a long-term lease instead — an option that might make it more attractive to non-profits wishing to develop affordable housing (lower property taxes, and no big upfront cash payment).

 However, recently there has been a movement to get the city to scrap the RFP and start over.
 Since the state passed HB 2382 in the spring, which allows local governments to dispose of surplus property at less than fair-market value for affordable housing projects, the city has a new tool in its possession.
 Council member Teresa Mosqueda, whose committee oversees housing efforts, has been pushing the Mayor’s Office to look at it.